mongodb/docs/source/includes/fact-text-search-score.rst

 be part of a |sort-object| specification as well as part of the projection expression.
 The ``{ $meta: "textScore" }`` expression provides information on the processing of the :query:`$text` operation.
-See |meta-object| operator for details on accessing the score for projection or sort.
+See |meta-object| for details on accessing the score for projection or sort.